letelescope/ascom-flat-panel/README.md

 ##### Pre-requisites

 - [Download](https://code.visualstudio.com/download) and install the Visual Studio Code or the IDE of your choice
-- [Download](https://platformio.org/install/ide) and install the PlatformIO extension for Visual Studio Code
+- [Download](https://platformio.org/install/ide) PlatformIO IDE and/or install the PlatformIO extension for Visual Studio Code
 - No need to download and configure the Seeduino XIAO board for PlateformIO as this is already done in the [platformio.ini](./firmware/fffp_firmware/platformio.ini) file of the firmware project.
 - No need to download and install the official Adafruit SleepyDog library  as this is already done in the [platformio.ini](./firmware/fffp_firmware/platformio.ini).
 This is used to properly handle disconnection.